 Saigon is a magical labyrinth, forever singing with the engines of a hundred thousand scooters flying through the alleyways like flocks of birds.
 The only way to truly experience this amazing city is by taking a drive through its streets to witness for yourself the vibrant bustle that is Ho Chi Minh City.

-Luxury travellers can sit in a first-class, private vehicle and watch the frenzy while having the space to quietly reflect on this colourful human display.
+However, luxury travellers can sit in a first-class, private vehicle and watch the frenzy.
+However it’s best to have some space to quietly reflect on this colourful human display.

 What I Like Best About Saigon

 I love the architecture.
-Old, French colonial mansions blend seamlessly with rows of traditional shophouses pained in highlighter colours, bearing the design influences of the Chinese merchant homes of Jiangnan and the traditional streets of Amsterdam.
-Touring around District 1 – the central city – is like witnessing a fruit salad of extraordinary architectural design, all sitting at rest in the magnificent tropical sunshine as the locals busy themselves around them.
+Old, French colonial mansions blend seamlessly with rows of traditional shophouses pained in bright colours.
+Meanwhile they bear the design influences of the Chinese merchant homes of Jiangnan and the traditional streets of Amsterdam.
+Touring around District 1 – the central city – it’s like witnessing a fruit salad of extraordinary architectural design, all sitting at rest in the magnificent tropical sunshine as the locals busy themselves around them.

-The most edifying musical experience available in Saigon is at one of the regular performances held at the central Opera House, a small, quaint, and beautiful 800-seat venue situated opposite the Caravelle, one of the finest and most comfortable hotels in the area.
+The most edifying musical experience available in Saigon is at one of the regular performances held at the central Opera House.
+While there is also a small, quaint, and beautiful 800-seat venue situated opposite the Caravelle.
 Modern and Traditional Vietnamese Opera can be seen, as well as orchestral works.
-Free band music can be heard outside the venue on Sunday mornings, and during festivals there are large outdoor concerts held here.
+Free band music can be heard outside the venue on Sunday mornings.
+During festivals there are large outdoor concerts held here.

-Vietnamese people love to drink coffee, and the stylish Windows Café on Alexandre de Rhodes St near the Cathedral is the place to see and be seen.
-For dancing, visit the Bop Jazz Club or La Casa Latina on Thai Van Lung, where you’ll find a host of entertainment venues to choose from.
+Vietnamese people love to drink coffee.
+The stylish Windows Café on Alexandre de Rhodes St near the Cathedral is the place to see and be seen.
+For dancing, visit the Bop Jazz Club or La Casa Latina on Thai Van Lung.
+You’ll find a host of entertainment venues to choose from.

 Best Day Trip Out of the City

-Lavish weddings are an extremely vital tradition in Saigon, and as a result, wedding photo studios are everywhere in the city, making Saigon the ideal place for couples to have amazing, romantic photos taken at cheap prices, whether they’re married or not!
+Lavish weddings are an extremely vital tradition in Saigon.
+The result of this is there are wedding photo studios everywhere in the city.
+Consequently, it makes Saigon the ideal place for couples to have amazing, romantic photos taken at cheap prices, whether they’re married or not!